This electric vehicle is no longer for sale

 While driving in full-electric mode, the Volkswagen Golf GTE will not emit any CO2.
 When the battery is empty, or if the engine load is high, the internal combustion engine will be used.
 As fuel consumption and CO2 emissions are directly proportional, the average CO2 emssions of a Volkswagen Golf GTE will depend greatly on several key factors that determine fuel consumption.
 Note: CO2 emissions are calculated per kilometre.

 When driving using only the petrol engine, CO2 emissions will be around 155 grams of CO2 per kilometre on the combined (motorway and city) cycle.
 However, if the average trip distance is relatively short and the car is charged between trips, the average CO2 emissions will be reduced significantly.

 CO2 Emissions will drop to 0 g/km on a 15 mile trip, 47 g/km on a 30 mile trip and 101 g/km on a 60 mile trip.
 This only includes tailpipe CO2 emissions.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.
 The offical figures in accordance with the NEDC driving cycle for CO2 emissions of 38 g/km are for comparison of vehicles only and have no relevance in practice.

 The link below will open the page of the Golf GTE on the official Volkswagen site.

 The model shown on this page is the successor of the Volkswagen Golf GTE, which was available from September 2014 until February 2017.
-The previous model was £1130 less expensive, had 3 mi more range, same acceleration and was 8% more energy efficient.
+The previous model was £1130 less expensive, had similar range, same acceleration and was 8% more energy efficient.